-2. Put together the basics.
-Where will we hold the party?
-In case of rain, will we cancel or where will we move the party?
-What types of treats and eats do we want to have?
+- 2. Put together the basics. - $\Box$ Where will we hold the party? - □ In case of rain, will we cancel or where will we move the party? - What types of treats and eats do we want to have?

 Neighborhood grill outs, potluck dinners, pizza parties, submarine sandwiches, pig roasts, ice-cream socials, build a sundae, kabobs, dessert buffet, dinner from "around the world" (bring a dish from your heritage with copies of the recipe!), neighborhood salad bar (families bring a salad item and their favorite dressings.)

-What should neighbors bring?
-What other things will we need?
-Paper plates/silverware/napkins, tables, chairs, coolers, ice, extension cords, name tags, a sign in sheet, grills, a donation cup, etc. Should we have a donation cup to help pay for to block off our cul-de-sac on "NIGHT TO UNITE".
+- □ What should neighbors bring? - What other things will we need?
+Paper plates/silverware/napkins, tables, chairs, coolers, ice, extension cords, name tags, a sign in sheet, grills, a donation cup, etc. - □ Should we have a donation cup to help pay for miscellaneous party costs?